The Great Resignation

 Mikoto Araki

-NAATI 認定翻訳者&通訳、NAATI Certified English to Japanese Translator, Japanese Interpreter ?? in medical, legal, government, business/marketing and agriculture, passionate about sustainable business and living??
+NAATI 認定翻訳者&通訳、NAATI Certified English to Japanese Translator, Japanese Interpreter ?? in medical, legal, government, tourism, marketing, agriculture, passionate about sustainable business and living??

 1 年